Find answers to questions about RECOVER Clinical Trials

 Yes.
 We want to enroll adults from many different backgrounds in places across the United States so we can learn how and why Long COVID affects people differently.

-Participants must be fluent in English or Spanish to complete study surveys and other activities related to the clinical trials.
+Participants must be fluent in English or Spanish to complete study activities and surveys.

 Yes.
 Participants do not need health insurance to participate in a RECOVER clinical trial.

-Selected sites will recruit participants by reaching out directly to their patients and local communities.
-Potential participants will be able to discuss the clinical trial with the study team to make sure it is a good fit for them.
+Enrollment for RECOVER clinical trials is site-based, which means study sites will contact potential participants in their local communities.
+The study team will discuss the clinical trial with each potential participant to make sure it is a good fit for them.

-No. There will be no charge to participants.
-Any tests or study interventions that are needed for a clinical trial that are not part of a participant’s usual medical care will be covered by the study.
+No. There is no charge to participants.
+Any tests or study interventions that are needed for a clinical trial that are not part of a participant’s usual medical care are covered by the study.
 “Usual medical care” is the care a participant would receive whether or not they are part of the clinical trial.

 Yes.
 Participants will receive compensation.
 The study team will provide details about compensation when they review the study activities with potential participants.